Last updated on November 1, 2020 at 00:37

 Regulation of cerebral circulation

 The cerebral blood flow is almost always kept constant, except for epileptic episodes or severe hypotension or hypertension.
 The cerebral circulation is autoregulated as long as the MAP is between 50 and 150 mmHg and the patient is supine.
 The brain accomplishes this by the Roy-Sherrington principle, which states that the brain can rearrange the cerebral circulation by controlling vasodilation and vasoconstriction of the vessels.
+This is how the brain autoregulates its blood flow.

 Vasodilation is induced by CO2, low pH, K+, adenosine, NO and a decreased pO2.
 Vasoconstriction is induced by decreased pCO2 or high pH.

 The cerebral autoregulation is impaired when the brain is in a diseased state, like in severe head injury, or ischemic stroke.
-This leaves the surviving brain tissue unprotected against the effects of blood pressure structures.
+This leaves the surviving brain tissue unprotected against the effects of blood pressure changes.
 The regulation is also lost in the tissue surrounding a space-occupying brain lesion like a tumour or a hematoma.

 In chronic hypertension the range where CBF is autoregulated is shifted upwards (like e.g. towards 100 – 200 mmHg instead of the normal 50 – 150).
 If these patients suddenly decrease their MAP to normal values (around 90 mmHg) they will experience cerebral hypoperfusion.